 J-14 got to chat with The Twilight Saga star Jackson Rathbone about his new movie The Last Airbender.
 In the flick, Jackson plays Sokka, a 15-year-old warrior from the Southern Water Tribe and big brother to Katara, played by Nicola Peltz.
 Unlike his little sister who can bend water, he has no ability to bend an element.
 The Last Airbender comes out tomorrow, July 1!

-J-14: Did you have to train in martial arts do any kind of prep work?
-Jackson: Yes -- I trained in Kung Fu for two months before we went up to Greenland, and I kept training during the shoot.
+Jackson: Yes — I trained in Kung Fu for two months before we went up to Greenland, and I kept training during the shoot.
 I did have a stunt double named Holland, who is a cool guy.
-But I never had to use him for any of my fight scenes that you see me in -- they're all me.
+But I never had to use him for any of my fight scenes that you see me in — they're all me.
 A couple times the guy I'm fighting is actually my stunt double.
 He's in a mask so you can't see his face.
 He's part of the Fire nation and I'm fighting him.
 It was pretty cool.

 Are you going to see The Last Airbender?